ericwhyne/open-catalog-generator/README.md

 1. In the "darpa_open_catalog" directory, record the name of the file(s) that include non-ascii characters.

 2. The Makefile contains an executable definition that can be used to quickly run this script after modifying the variable.
-Using the CYGWIN command line, run the following command:
+Using the CYGWIN command line, run the following command with no spaces between the filenames:

    make fileascii FILES="filename1,filename2,filename3"